Cohomology of coloured partition algebras: Proving Theorem

-We begin by recalling the definition of $k$-free idempotent left cover from \cite{Boyde2}.
+We begin by recalling the definition of $k$-free idempotent left cover and its associated Mayer-Vietoris complex from \cite{Boyde2}.
 Having recalled the definition, we prove that the two-sided ideal $I_{n-1}$ introduced in the previous section has a $k$-free idempotent left cover.
 This is the key technical work required to deduce our main result.